MasterOnDust/FLEXPART-script/README.md

 ### Contact

-If you got any questions or want to contribute, please contact me at ovehaugv@outlook.cpm
+If you got any questions or want to contribute, please contact me at ovehaugv@outlook.com